SoftFluent/CodeFluent-Entities-Documentation/getting_started.md

 ## [Extend your Data Access Layer](getting-started/extend_your_data_access_layer.md)

-Information on how to install CodeFluent Entities.
+Information on how to install extend the CodeFluent Entities generated Data Access Layer.